Butt Implants for Butt Augmentation

 Buttock augmentation can be conservatively done with implants as small as 200 cc or so up to the largest implant of 715 cc.
-Dr. Kenneth Hughes, Los Angeles plastic surgeon, has performed many of the 712 cc buttock implant surgeries though smaller implants admittedly result in easier recovery and fewer complications, in general.
+Dr. Kenneth Hughes, Los Angeles plastic surgeon, has performed many of the 700+ cc buttock implant surgeries though smaller implants admittedly result in easier recovery and fewer complications, in general.
 Once again, there is a balance between patient expectations for improvement and what is reasonable or safe for a person’s anatomy.
-Due to the large number of butt implant revisions Dr. Hughes performs, he realizes the need to satisfy the patient demands with the first surgery in regard to size and shape.
+Due to the large number of butt implant revisions Dr. Kenneth Hughes performs, he realizes the need to satisfy the patient demands with the first surgery in regard to size and shape.
 However, those patients who ultimately want the largest implant would be well advised to place a more reasonable implant the first surgery, and then go up in size at a later time after the tissues have stretched and the pocket with the implant has expanded.

 Butt implants can have complications including bleeding, infection, fluid collection, tissue thinning, capsular contracture, wound separation, need for replacement, implant migration, among others.

 The Brazilian buttlift and buttock or gluteal implant surgery are the only two approved methods of buttock augmentation.

 Dr. Hughes does not inject foreign materials into the buttocks.
 We do not have FDA approved fillers for this purpose.
 Dr. Hughes does however spend at least several hours a week removing foreign material that has been injected by someone else.
 These injections can lead to skin damage and skin death, infections that can become fulminant and lead to death, hard areas that generate pain on sitting or walking, along with various other complaints not the least of which is cosmetic.